cmgoffena13/DE-Capstone-Portfolio-2/README.md

 One of the challenges with The Guardian's API is that it only allowed to search through articles for a specific date.
 That means I could continuously query the API, micro-batching, but I would keep getting old results.
 I utilized the `webPublicationDate` timestamp field in the results to ensure only new articles were added to the kafka topic by maintaining a watermark timestamp and comparing the two fields.

 ### Data Quality - Marshmallow
 Data Quality Checks can be difficult with streaming data because most checks have to be row level.
 I decided to create a Marshmallow schema for each data source to ensure the schema and data types are checked.
-The second check for each is also incorporated by Marshmallow by ensuring the fields are Not None.
+The second check for each is also incorporated by Marshmallow by ensuring the fields are not missing or assigned as None.
 I found a package called `marshmallow_dataclass` that allows a marshmallow schema to be created from a dataclass.
 Made it super easy.
 See below:
 ```python
 @dataclass
 class EquityAgg: